Editor's Note: This article was updated on April 19, 2024 to reflect new information and data.

 - Have you grown personally as a result of working with us?

-How to Create and Implement an Effective Employee Experience Strategy
+How to Create an Effective Employee Lifecycle Strategy

 According to findings from the Pew Research Center, the majority of US employees quit their job because they feel dissatisfied at work.
 Top reasons are low pay, lack of advancement opportunities and feeling disrespected.

-Instead of adding EX as a footnote to a business model, build it into every element.
+Instead of looking at employee experience as a footnote to a business model, build it into every element, including company objectives.
 Company culture and core values should be people-centric and encourage leaders to treat customers and clients interchangeably.
-By positioning employees as the biggest asset, you develop a foundation for excellent EX.
+By positioning employees as the biggest and most valuable asset, you develop a foundation for excellent EX.

-Before implementing any changes, first mine for feedback and data.
-Use Morgan's model of workplace environments for employee experience to assess current practices and evaluate the experience at present.
+Before implementing any changes, first mine for employee feedback and data-driven insights.
+Assess current practices and evaluate the experience at present across three critical workplace environments:

-Design surveys and arrange individual and group meetings to get honest answers about the company's mission, tech and tools, and physical environment.
-Use a mixture of tech and direct communication to ensure you reach every worker within the organization.
+Design surveys and arrange individual and group meetings to get honest answers about the company's mission, technology and physical environment.
+Use a mixture of tech, performance and engagement analytics and direct communication to ensure you reach every worker within the organization.

 Examples of objectives for improvement might include: